Out of the box workflow with Warm Audio

 The final part of the signal chain is concerned with broadband processing across our stereo bus outputs.
 It is often preferable to insert a stereo bus compressor (like the Warm Audio Buscomp 2) over this main output, adding further cohesion and overall level control to our stereo mix.

 Now all of this is moot if our room and listening environment can’t be trusted, so before we even lay a finger on a threshold control or Q parameter, it’s important to get our monitoring to at least a passable level.
-I particularly like the Genelec 8040B, which translates nicely to a wide variety of listening environments.
 Good monitoring also allows you to make valid judgements about your signal chain, with the ability to run A/B listening comparisons in a more controlled and bipartisan manner (which is particularly handy for these kinds of ITB vs OTB debates).

 On top of some subjective differences in audio quality, out-of-the-box processing does have one other feature that’s very hard to replicate authentically in the digital world – that is the tactile feel of engaging with dedicated hardware devices, touching the controls and intuitively engaging with the process of refining your mix.
 That kind of feel, combined with the obvious sonic flavour at the capture and mix stage, is worth the price of entry alone.

-Head to Warm Audio for more information on their product range.
-For local enquiries, reach out to Studio Connections.
+For local Warm Audio enquiries, reach out to Studio Connections.